Consenting to a Medical Procedure in New South Wales

 It is important to remember that you have a legal right to refuse medical treatment.

 Options if you have not provided consent to a medical procedure

-In NSW, if you find that your doctor or medical practitioner has performed a medical procedure on you without your consent, they may be liable to a claim made against them of battery or trespass of the person by you.
+In NSW, if a medical procedure is performed on you without your consent, you may be able to make a claim for battery or trespass to the person.
 If you successfully sue your medical practitioner you may be entitled to damages in the form of monetary compensation.

 What you can do next